Johanna Ernst

-Biography
+Climbing career

+Competition climbing

 Ernst began climbing when she was 8 years old.
-Initially, she only competed in the lead climbing discipline.
+Initially, she only competed in the competition lead climbing discipline.
 In 2008, when she was 16, she participated in her first Lead Climbing World Cup and won it, earning three gold, two silver and one bronze medals.
 In the same year she also won the Rock Master climbing festival and the Lead Climbing European Championship in Paris.